NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 ## Monitoring and metrics settings

-A middleware environment is a set of services deployed with Docker in the same Docker network.
+A Middleware environment is a set of services deployed with Docker in the same Docker network.
 Prometheus metrics can be fetched from exporters that each service could implement.
 To know where these metrics are, we can rely on [docker container networking](https://docs.docker.com/config/containers/container-networking/) to reference services.

 The monitoring setup is the set of a Grafana instance, Prometheus, and Node Exporter.
 Grafana has a global dashboard with metrics from [Node Exporter](https://github.com/prometheus/node_exporter) to monitor host performance.
-To view middleware dashboards in Grafana, the middleware package contains `dashboards/` and `panels/` folders that would be deployed to the Grafana instance when the middleware is added.
-Also, alerting rules could be provided following the [Grafana file provisioning](https://grafana.com/docs/grafana/latest/alerting/set-up/provision-alerting-resources/file-provisioning/#provision-alert-rules) for alerting, all the alert rules that the middleware wants to add to Grafana are under the `alerts/` folder.
+To view Middleware dashboards in Grafana, the Middleware package contains `dashboards/` and `panels/` folders that would be deployed to the Grafana instance when the Middleware service is added.
+Also, alerting rules could be provided following the [Grafana file provisioning](https://grafana.com/docs/grafana/latest/alerting/set-up/provision-alerting-resources/file-provisioning/#provision-alert-rules) for alerting.
+Any alert rules that the Middleware service would like to add to Grafana should be under the `alerts/` folder.

 :::tip